dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Purpose**: Creates a new user entry into the database if a newly logged in user does not exist in the database
         5. String findExistingUser(String username)
             - **Purpose**: Checks if a logged in user exists in the database already
+        6. void updateKarma(String username, int karma)
+            - **Purpose**: This increases or decreases the points (karma) of a user based on the location and time
 4. **Additional Component (not back end related) For Reference: Front End**
     - **Purpose**: Manages front end interactions with all other back end components of the app
     - **Interfaces**: